MicrosoftDocs/azure-aks-docs/articles/aks/api-server-authorized-ip-ranges.md

 ## Use Service Tags for API Server authorized IP ranges - (Preview)

-Service tags are a convenient way to specify a group of IP addresses that correspond to a specific Azure service.
-You can use service tags to specify the IP addresses of Azure services and specific IP addresses in the authorized IP ranges for the API server.
+Service tags are a convenient way to specify a group of IP addresses corresponding to a Kubernetes Service.
+You can use service tags to specify the IP addresses of Kubernetes services **and** specific IP addresses in the authorized IP ranges for the API server by separating them with a comma.

 ### Limitations